Hunnser86/HK-Painter-and-Decorator/README.md

 * ### **User Stories**

-     * **Goals for first time visitors**
+     * **Site Owner Goals**

+        *  To give information about their service.
+        *  To show work they have completed in the past.
+        *  To gain more customers.
+        *  Allow customers to leave their contact details in regards to a quote.

+    * **Visitor Goals**

+        * Visitors should be able to quickly contact and hire the tradesperson, quickly and hassle free.

-        * First time visitors Should be able to come to the site and immediately understand the purpose of the site.
+        * Visitors Should be able to come to the site and immediately understand the purpose of the site.

         * They should be able to easily achieve what they came to do (i.e get a quote for a decorating service).

         * They should be able to view past works on a portfolio page, which is set out clearly and easy to see.

         * They will also be able to find their social media sites and other contact information.

-    * **Goals for returning visitors**

-       * Returning visitors should be able to quickly contact and hire the tradesperson, quickly and hassle free.

 * **Design**